Chart Color Schemes

 City Beach features high concentrations of family households, with a higher-than-average median household size

 Family households account for 80.4% of all households, including 43.2% couples with children, 30.5% couples without children, and 6.0% single parent families.
 Non-family households constitute the remaining 19.6%, with lone person households at 17.8% and group households comprising 1.5%.
-The median household size is 2.8 people, which is larger than the Greater Perth average of 2.6.
+The median household size is 2.8 people, larger than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households